Grohiik/Meddelandesystem/README.md

 For **Windows** the clang-format can be found at https://releases.llvm.org/, head over to the latest `download` link, scroll down to **Pre-Built Binaries** and download the Windows one.

 **NOTE (Windows Install)**: When installing make sure you select `Add LLVM to the system PATH for ...`.
-This make sure that you can type `clang-format` in your terminal.
+This makes sure that you can type `clang-format` in your terminal.

 For the **macOS** you can use `brew` to install and **Linux** it is best to use your package manager.